smbowler/catstagram/javascript/README.md

 #### TODO #24: Modify the likePhoto function so it works on any button
 Notice that the buttons below photos 2 through 5 don't work.
 How can you modify the function so that it works for any photo?
-Consider these three questions below.
+Consider these questions below.

-    a) Can you add a parameter to the function that allows you to increase the counter of each photo?
+    a) Can you add a parameter to the function that allows you to increase the count of not just counter1, but counter2, counter3, etc?
-    b) How can you use a conditional so that each counter is increased, depending on the likeBtn pushed?
+    b) How can you use a conditional so that the counter of each photo is increased, depending on the likeBtn pushed?
     c) Can you modify the jQuery code so that it changes the right HTML for each corresponding photo?
     d) What needs to be added to each function call in HTML?